 Equation’s award-winning Reel Equality Film Club shows great movies that tell women-centred stories and challenge gender stereotypes.
-Join our campaign for better representation of women on screen!
+Join our campaign for better representation of women on screen and sign up to our newsletter below to hear about the next screening.

 About our film programme